Drblessing/sql/DataLemur/PostgreSQL_syntax.md

 ### Exists / Not Exists

-Corerlated subquery, condition in the middle subquery
+Corerlated subquery, condition in the nested subquery

 ```
 SELECT  l.*